revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-In .NET, the namespace keyword is used to declare a namespace in the code.
-The syntax for declaring a namespace in C# is:
+In .NET, the namespace keyword is used to declare a namespace in the code.The syntax for declaring a namespace in C# is:

 `namespace UserNameSpace;`